suffolklibraries/lgc/content/collections/events/bereavement-cafe-05-03.md

   [info@brittenpearsarts.org](mailto:info@brittenpearsarts.org)

   [01728 451700](tel:01728451700)
-published: false
+accessibility_information:
+  - 'Wheelchair accessible'
+  - 'Accessible toilets'
 ---
-Join us in the beautiful and peaceful surroundings of The Red House Garden.
+Join us in the beautiful and peaceful surroundings of The Red House for our monthly Bereavement Café.